d-led/linux_limits_to_influxdb/README.md

 - Compile as a normal Go project and run the executable
 - Start with more than one command line parameter to push values only once
+- The user currently needs read permission on the target database.
+If it's not created beforehand, the user needs the permission to do so.

 ## Demo/Testing